 What ROI can homeowners expect from a kitchen remodel?

 National data from Remodeling magazine’s Cost vs. Value Report typically shows minor kitchen refreshes recouping in the sixty to eighty percent range and major kitchen remodels recouping in the thirty to fifty percent range, with regional variation.
-The Midwest and major metro suburbs tend to fall near the middle of those bands.
 The percentages move based on the starting condition of the kitchen, how dated the rest of the house looks compared to the new kitchen, and the buyer pool for the neighborhood at sale time.
 Treat any single national number as a directional guide, not a forecast for a specific home.

 Does a minor refresh really pay back better than a full kitchen remodel?